Butternut squash and chickpea soup

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

 Thick and full of nutrients, this butternut squash and chickpea soup is so warming, healthy, and freezes brilliantly.
-The only thing it needs is some hot crusty bread for dunking like these crusty panini rolls, easy pesto bread or this quick focaccia, and it makes such a delicious weeknight meal for the whole family.
+The only thing it needs is some hot crusty bread for dunking, these crusty panini rolls, easy pesto bread or this quick focaccia.

 I love it because it’s filling, vegan, nourishing, and deliciously creamy without a single drop of heavy cream.
-Also, I love to add a touch of this flavorsome parsley pesto: its garlicky punch is definitely one of my favorite kitchen essentials and takes this soup to the next level.
+Also, I love adding a touch to this flavorsome parsley pesto: its garlicky punch is one of my favorite kitchen essentials and takes this soup to the next level.

 How to make it